MimmyJau/mimmyjau.github.io/src/pages/posts/twos-complement.md

 it follows that $1101_2$ **must** be defined as $-3$.

 Almost everything else about two's complement is a consequence of these ideas.
-For example, this explains why the common trick for multiply by $-1$ is to flip all the bits and add one.
+For example, this explains why the common trick for multiplying by $-1$ is to flip all the bits and add one.

 ## Why this works (optional reading)